stefangabos/Zebra_Accordion/README.md

         <td valign="top">0</td>
         <td valign="top">
             The index (0 based) of the tab to be expanded by default.<br>
-            The value of this property can also be boolean FALSE, indicating that all tabs should be collapsed by default.<br>
+            The value of this property can also be boolean <code>FALSE</code>, indicating that all tabs should be collapsed by default.<br>
-            If the value of the <strong>collapsible</strong> property is TRUE, the value of this property can also be boolean TRUE, indicating that all tabs should be expanded by default.
+            If the value of the <strong>collapsible</strong> property is <code>TRUE</code>, the value of this property can also be boolean <code>TRUE</code>, indicating that all tabs should be expanded by default.
 In this case, you can also provide <em>an array</em> of indexes to be expanded by default.
         </td>
     </tr>
     <tr>